Issue Description Sample Clauses

 Issue Description.
 Web-enabled tools such as team-based workspaces and crowdsourcing are important means to support effective innovation practices.
 This section provides an overview of the state of the art and best practices of such tools and explains how such tools support modern open innovation practice.
 In this section we do not cover general, conceptual tools for management of innovation as the focus is primarily to address web- enabled tools which support specific aspects of innovation process and innovation management.
 However some attention is paid to how the ICT tools support collaboration, as collaboration is an important precondition for effective and open innovation (Ebersberger et al. 2015).
 The main issues addressed are: 1.
 What are the tools commonly in use and to be considered as good practice, 2.
 How do such tools affect the actual innovation process and the management of innovation, 3.
 What are the current gaps in innovation support tools and what are the requirements for the future.

 Issue Description.
 Innovation management is a complex and multidimensional practice, and draws on many disciplines that traditionally have been studied separately (Xxxx, 2001).
 Consequently, the field contains several research streams, such as studies on organizational learning, project management, and top management teams, which are to some extent independent (Xxxxxxx and Apaydin, 2010).
 This shows in textbooks and various review articles of the field (e.g., Xxxxxxx and Xxxxxx, 2008; Xxxx, Xxxxxxx and Xxxxxx, 2006);To further develop this research field, a more systemic understanding and a holistic view has been called for, in order to better understand the relationships between existing theoretical constructs and streams of research.
 Also from the practitioner’s perspective, holistic studies are considered highly valuable (x.x.
 Xxxxxxxx et al., 2007; Medcof, 2008).
 As shown by Xxxxxxx and Xxxxxxx (2010), innovation processes touch upon different organizational levels, are based on different drivers, move in different structural directions, draw on different sources, and focus on different loci.
 Similarly, innovation management practices can be seen as configurations consisting of a vast range of managerial tasks in different hierarchical levels, taking into consideration issues such as strategy, structure, and culture, for which different tools, guidelines and concepts have been developed.
 From this perspective, we understand innovation more specifically as a process where micro-level activities in different subfields gradually become interlinked and tightly coupled.
 In our project, we will focus on these innovation processes and the ways these are managed and structured.
 Given that innovation management and strategy are two very well researched areas, our review cannot do justice to the full range of literature available.
 Furthermore, a large part of the literature is mainly concerned with internal processes, while the interest of IIT is also on how internal processes of innovation management relate to or are affected by how a company interacts with its environment.
 Thus, we will focus on the question how the particular type of innovation practice as open or closed, embedded into ecosystems, incremental or radical is or needs to be reflected in innovation management and strategy.
-Key insights on impact on innovation practices and performance Rather than aiming for one best way to manage innovation, IIT aims to provide insights into effective organizational configurations ...
+Rather than aiming for one best way to manage innovation, IIT aims to provide insights into effective organizational configurations in different contexts.
+Different contexts may require different...